ModìLite is the ECHOLASER Therapy for treating neck lesions, namely benign thyroid nodules.

 3. Biopsy Software related to multi-fibre Guiding System / 4.Planning Software

-- a reduction in the compressive symptoms and/or aesthetic damage
+- a reduction of the compressive symptoms and/or aesthetic damage

 - “in situ” thermal destruction with a consequent reduction of the nodule volume